6 Things You Should Know Before You Sign Up

 Currently, Remitly supports 16 sender countries and over 50 recipient countries.
 Check the full list here.

 So if you’ve recently moved to a developed country for work and want to support your family in your home country Remitly could be a great option. (see Fees above).

 Remitly may not be right for you if:

 - You want to transfer funds between supported sender countries.
-In other words, you cannot send money between the following countries UK, US, Australia, Canada, Ireland, Germany, France, Italy, Spain, Austria, Belgium, Finland, Netherlands, Norway, Singapore and Sweden.
+In other words, you cannot send money between the following countries UK, US, Australia, Canada, Ireland, Germany, France, Italy, Spain, Austria, Belgium, Finland, Netherlands, Norway, Denmark, Singapore and Sweden.

 - You want to cover business expenses, such as pay an overseas employee or for inventory.